 Sure, the story's a load of hokum and you can debate whether Bayonetta's character is sexist or feminist until the cows come home, but once you're activating Witch Time, spanking angels into bloody oblivion and heel-smashing demi-gods in the face, it's all just Platinum Perfect.

 The port may have taken its sweet time to arrive, but with 4K, locked 60fps and next-to-no loading times, this is the fastest, slickest and prettiest Bayonetta has ever been.
 Hopefully one day the sequels will make their way to Steam, too, but for now - let's dance, boys!

 Sonic Team aren't what they used to be when it comes to their eponymous mascot.
 The consolation, though, is that they're responsible for developing the best competitive puzzler ever.

 Tetris will probably be the main draw of this crossover, but it's those mean beans of Puyo Puyo are where it's really at.
 It's all about matching four of the same colour Puyos to make them pop, but the beauty is in taking the risk of stacking them up, trying for the perfect drop that sets off an explosive chain to bury your opponent's screen .

-It’s taken a while for Puyo Puyo to really break the West, but this late port proves to be the best version, not only featuring more customisation options but also dual audio options for its kawaii cast of characters.
+It's taken a while for Puyo Puyo to really break the West, but this anticipated sequel proves to be the best version, not only featuring more customisation options but also new stories and modes for its kawaii cast of characters.

 The world's most popular anime series finally gets the game it deserves.
 Following on from Arc System Works' cel-shading and animation effects in the Guilty Gear series, this 3v3 fighter totally nails the look and animation speed so it's like you're actually playing the anime itself.